syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/CornerShape-Customization.md

 # Corner Shape Customization

-Essential Backdrop Page supports corner shape customization that are illustrated as follows.

-## Adjust the shape of front layer

-The SfBackdropPage allows to adjust the edge shape of the front layer which can be adjusted using the [`EdgeShape`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfBackdrop.XForms~Syncfusion.XForms.Backdrop.BackdropFrontLayer~EdgeShape.html) property.
+Backdrop allows to customize the shapes on the top corners of the front layer.
+Curved and cut (flat) shape options are available , it can be switched by setting [`EdgeShape`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfBackdrop.XForms~Syncfusion.XForms.Backdrop.BackdropFrontLayer~EdgeShape.html) property of the front layer.

-### Customize the corner shape of front layer

-The [`EdgeShape`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfBackdrop.XForms~Syncfusion.XForms.Backdrop.BackdropFrontLayer~EdgeShape.html) property of the SfBackdropPage allows the user to set the curve or flat shape to the edge of the front layer.
+>**NOTE**
+The backdrop can only be shaped on the top left and top right corners.

-The SfBackdropPage allows to adjust the corner radius of the front layer.
-The right and left corner radius of the front layer in the SfBackdropPage can be set by using the [RightCornerRadius](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfBackdrop.XForms~Syncfusion.XForms.Backdrop.BackdropFrontLayer~RightCornerRadius.html) and [LeftCornerRadius](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfBackdrop.XForms~Syncfusion.XForms.Backdrop.BackdropFrontLayer~LeftCornerRadius.html) property.
+Both the side of the corner radius can be customized separately by setting [LeftCornerRadius](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfBackdrop.XForms~Syncfusion.XForms.Backdrop.BackdropFrontLayer~LeftCornerRadius.html) and [RightCornerRadius](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfBackdrop.XForms~Syncfusion.XForms.Backdrop.BackdropFrontLayer~RightCornerRadius.html) properties of [BackdropFrontLayer](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfBackdrop.XForms~Syncfusion.XForms.Backdrop.BackdropFrontLayer.html).

-And also, corner radius property is applicable even when the [`EdgeShape`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfBackdrop.XForms~Syncfusion.XForms.Backdrop.BackdropFrontLayer~EdgeShape.html) property set to curve or flat.

 {% tabs %}